CptPirx/AURSAD/README.md

 * Creating [Keras TimeSeries generators](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/sequence/TimeseriesGenerator)
   for sliding window data
   * Prediction and classification mode
+    * In the default prediction mode, the target label of  window is the label of the next sample.
+This can be used to train a sliding window model that predicts the class of the next sample based on the window.
+    * In the classification mode, the target label of a window is the most common label in that window.
 * Filtering the dataset
 * Removing undesired columns as outlined in the paper
 * 3 different types of labeling